cran-task-views/Omics/Omics.md

 [**Genomics**](#genomics)
+-   `r pkg("agvgd")` is an extension of the original 'Grantham' distance to multiple sequence alignments to predict "missense" based on the properties of amino acid side chains and protein multiple sequence alignments.

+-   `r pkg("alakazam")` provides methods for for high-throughput adaptive immune receptor repertoire sequencing (AIRR-Seq; Rep-Seq) analysis.
+-   `r pkg("AnaCoDa")` contains a collection of models to analyze genome scale codon data using a Bayesian framework.
 -   `r pkg("apex")` contains a collection of tools for the analysis aligned DNA sequences from multiple genes.
 -   `r pkg("aroma.cn")` implements several methods for normalizing and analyzing DNA copy-number data.
 -   `r pkg("babelgene")` converts between human and non-human gene orthologs/homologs and integrates orthology assertion predictions sourced from multiple databases as compiled by the HGNC Comparison of Orthology Predictions.
+-     `r pkg("BASiNET")` implements a method to classify RNA Sequences using Complex Network Theory.

+-     `r pkg("bioseq")` is a toolbox for manipulating biological (DNA, RNA and amino acid) sequences.
+- `r pkg("Cascade")` implements a modeling tool allowing gene selection, reverse engineering, and prediction in cascade networks.
+Some such experimental data are available in the `r pkg("CascadeData")`

 -   `r pkg("crispRdesignR")` designs guide sequences for CRISPR/Cas9 genome editing.
 -   `r pkg("cumSeg")` estimates the number and location of change points in mean-shift (piecewise constant) models, such as genomic sequences.

 [**Methylation**]{#methylation}

+-   `r pkg("BiasCorrector")` is a GUI to correct measurement bias in DNA methylation analyses.

 -   `r pkg("TCA")` can deconvolve bulk condition-specific DNA methylation data into condition and individual specific methylation levels and detect